 Huw Rhys James

 In 1996 and 1997 Huw Rhys James was assistant to Norbert Balatsch, the chorus master at the Bayreuth Festival, where he worked on Parsifal, Die Meistersinger von Nürnberg and the Ring.
 From 2002 to 2007 he was conductor and chorus master at the Mozart in Reinsberg Festival in Lower Austria.
 Since 2011 he has worked with the Concert Association of the Vienna State Opera Chorus.
-As chorus director at the Salzburg Festival he has been responsible for the productions of Rossini’s La Cenerentola (2014), Reimann’s Lear (2017) and Henze’s The Bassarids (2018).
+As chorus director at the Salzburg Festival he has been responsible for the productions of La Cenerentola (2014), Reimann’s Lear (2017), Henze’s The Bassarids (2018), Enescu’s Œdipe and Verdis Luisa Miller (2019).
 In 2004 he composed the music for Claude Stratz’s production of Molière’s Le Malade imaginaire performed at the Theater in der Josefstadt in Vienna.

 Since 2009 Huw Rhys James has again made frequent appearances as a concert pianist, undertaking tours that have taken him to many European countries as well as to the United States and China.